redhat-cip/software-factory/docs/migration.rst

  $ git fetch local
  $ git push --force gerrit local/master:master

-Make sure the user is PTL on the project, and that your SSH public key is set in the gerrit user settings.
+Make sure the user is in the Project Technical Lead ("PTL") group on the project, and that your SSH public key is set in the gerrit user settings.

 Non-Git repositories
 ....................